-Imagine this: on your move-in day, you’re following behind your neighbor.
-They have a small trailer filled with furniture hitched to their truck.
+Imagine this: on your move-in day in Muncie, you’re following behind your neighbor.
+They have a small U-Haul trailer filled with furniture hitched to their truck.
 Just when you’re rounding a tight corner, the trailer detaches and slides toward you.

-In this scenario, most drivers won’t be able to react in time to avoid a collision outright.
-You hit the trailer with your car.
+In this scenario, most drivers won’t be able to react in time to avoid a collision.
+You aren’t able to brake or get out of the way, and the detached U-Haul hits your car.
 Now the question is, who is responsible?

 In this type of accident, there are several parties who might be liable—outside of yourself—in the event of a detached or open-trailer car accident.
 If the trailer was faulty or if your neighbor was negligent, you could collect damages through their insurance.
 But if you were following too closely and are found at fault, you’ll have to go through your own insurance.